ljtpetersen/homedir/README.md

 ## Contribution

-Unless you explicitely state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 Feel free to put a copyright header in your name in any files you contribute to.

-## Copyright
+## Copyright and Credits
 Copyright (C) 2023 James Petersen <m@jamespetersen.ca>.

+In version `0.3.0`, the [`wmi-rs`](https://github.com/ohadravid/wmi-rs) crate was referenced when re-writing the `get_home_from_id` function, though there may not be any resemblance now.
+Nonetheless, I felt it was important to properly credit them, hence I included this statement here.
+The referenced repository is also licensed under APACHE and MIT, which are included in this repository.